kushaldas/ircbot/docs/usage.rst

     #startclass

 Give the above command in the *IRC channel* itself.
-Remember that this does not work in PM.
+Remember, that this does not work in PM.

 End a class
 ============